lydiahallie/javascript-questions/it-IT/README-IT.md

 #### Risposta: B

-By destructuring objects, we can unpack values from the right-hand object, and assign the unpacked value to the value of the same property name on the left-hand object.
-In this case, we're assigning the value "💀" to `spookyItems[3]`.
-This means that we're modifying the `spookyItems` array, we're adding the "💀" to it.
-When logging `spookyItems`, `["👻", "🎃", "🕸", "💀"]` gets logged.

 Destrutturando gli oggetti, possiamo decomprimere i valori dall'oggetto di destra e assegnare il valore decompresso al valore dello stesso nome di proprietà sull'oggetto di sinistra.
 In questo caso, stiamo assegnando il valore "💀" a `spookyItems[3]`.
 Ciò significa che stiamo modificando l'array `spookyItems`, stiamo aggiungendo il "💀" ad esso.
 Quando facciamo console.log di `spookyItems`, `["👻", "🎃", "🕸", "💀"]` viene loggato.

 </p>